-Direct investment in innovation drives results.
+Direct investment in innovation drives desired results.

 The Culture of Innovation survey data also revealed that organizations that invest in resources and the development of new ideas and workflows are considered more innovative.
 For example, having a Chief Innovation Officer (CINO) is one change to the C-suite that signals innovation matters.
 We defined a CINO as a person who is designated for managing the process of innovation throughout an organization.
 They also originate, facilitate, and recognize innovative ideas both internally and externally.

 Of the 58% of respondents that reported their organization had a CINO, they also cited high agreement with the belief that they have a strong innovative company culture.
-When organizations provide resources in the form of people, spaces, and tools, they tend to make it an integral part of their work to test and prototype innovative methods and ideas.
+When organizations provide resources in the form of people, spaces, and tools, they tend to make it an integral part of their work to prototype and test innovative methods and ideas.
 This investment in innovation can dramatically contribute to the long-term success of a business.

-Bringing intention into your innovation culture
+Bringing intention to your culture of innovation

-The Culture of Innovation Survey 2022 Methodology
+The Culture of Innovation Diagnostic Methodology

 This study is based on data from 2,700 U.S. adults collected in two separate surveys in 2021.
 The survey was conducted online via anonymous, panel-based survey platforms.
 Respondents were distributed across different industries, tenures, and roles.
 To that, we added insights from our collaboration with four diverse global clients, along with subject matter expert interviews, and 150 secondary literature reviews.